An AI-based decision support solution for diagnosis and prognostication of prostate cancer

 CADESS™ will help determine who can live with prostate cancer and who requires surgery to survive

 CADESS Medical was founded in 2016 with the mission to improve patient outcome and reduce healthcare costs for prostate cancer by delivering innovative digital pathology decision support solutions.

-We offer CADESS™ - a cloud-based decision support system for hospital and commercial pathology laboratories involved in diagnosis and prognostication of prostate cancer.
+We offer CADESS™ - an AI-based decision support system for hospital and commercial pathology laboratories involved in diagnosis and prognostication of prostate cancer.

 CADESS™ is based on digital state-of-the-art imaging analysis software technology and helps determine who can live with prostate cancer and who requires aggressive treatment to survive

 - CADESS™ offers improved diagnostic accuracy resulting in reduced patient suffering and lower treatment costs.

 - Fast and accurate identification of malignant glands in tissue images helps pathologists determine the aggressiveness of the cancer.

 - CADESS™ is based on the collective opinion of thirteen internationally prominent pathologists.